History of the Philadelphia Phillies: 2007: 10,000 losses and an incredible regular-season finish

-The special assistant to the general manager and long-time Phils coach, John Vukovich, died of brain cancer on March 8, 2007, and was honored on August 10, 2007, by the Phillies organization, which installed a plaque bearing Vukovich's name and accomplishments on the "Wall of Fame" in the Ashburn Alley outfield concourse at Citizens Bank Park.
+The special assistant to the general manager and long-time Phillies coach, John Vukovich, died of brain cancer on March 8, 2007, and was honored on August 10, 2007, by the Phillies organization, which installed a plaque bearing Vukovich's name and accomplishments on the "Wall of Fame" in the Ashburn Alley outfield concourse at Citizens Bank Park.
 For the 2007 season, the Phillies wore a black circular patch on their right uniform sleeves bearing the letters "VUK" in white.

 The Phillies began the 2007 season with a 5–3 home loss on April 2 to the Atlanta Braves after 10 innings.
 After the first 15 games, the Phillies limped to a 4–11 record, but then found a five-game winning streak to put them back into contention in the National League East.
 After 40 games, the Phillies finally reached the .500 mark at 20–20.

 Heading into the All-Star break, the Phillies split their win–loss record at 44–44, hampered by the loss of starting pitchers Freddy García and Jon Lieber due to injuries that sidelined them for the remainder of the season.
-They found a bright spot in young pitcher Kyle Kendrick, who rose from the Phillies' AA team in Reading, Pennsylvania to the Phils starting rotation in 2007.
+They found a bright spot in young pitcher Kyle Kendrick, who rose from the Phillies' AA team in Reading, Pennsylvania to the Phillies starting rotation in 2007.

-Three Phillies were named to the 2007 All Star Game in San Francisco.
-Chase Utley was the starting second baseman for the National League squad and center fielder Aaron Rowand was named as a backup (his first All Star appearance).
-Starting pitcher Cole Hamels also appeared in his first All Star Game.
+Three Phillies were named to the 2007 Major League Baseball All-Star Game in San Francisco.
+Chase Utley was the starting second baseman for the National League squad and center fielder Aaron Rowand was named as a backup (his first All-Star appearance).
+Starting pitcher Cole Hamels also appeared in his first All-Star Game.

 On July 15, 2007, the Phillies lost their 10,000th game, 10–2 to the St. Louis Cardinals on a nationally televised ESPN game.

 The Phillies became the first North American professional sports franchise to lose 10,000 games.